menu 1

 How can I hide the strain gage?

 We do not believe encapsulated gages are particularly unsightly or interfere with normal field use, especially when attached to the top of a barrel under a scope bell with excess tape carefully trimmed.
-Altering the stock of a fine rifle may reduce it's value.
+Altering the stock of a fine rifle may reduce its value.

 Before making modifications to a stock consider the alternatives.
 A gage can be applied to the side of a barrel and hidden by the fore stock so only the wire and plug is exposed.
 Even if this requires removal of some wood, the alteration will not be visible on the exterior of the stock, should not interfere with bedding and will not significantly reduce the rifle's value.